 The first food people think of when you say Maine is lobster.
 Lobster is not the only big food item that Maine produces.
 Did you know Maine has 44,000 acres of blueberry fields?
 Blueberries are also the official fruit of the state as well.
 Maine produces more blueberries than anywhere else in the world!
 Blueberries are so popular that there are actual Blueberry Festivals and parades every year.

 I myself was born and raised in the Blueberry Capital of the World!
 Right in Cherryfield, Maine.
 Okay, so the town name is contradicting but what can you do?

 Do you feel like island hopping?
 Because there are 4,600 different islands for you to choose from.
 Not all are inhabited, but there a quite a few that are.
 Many people have cabins built on an island to get away during the spring and summer.
 That is how Mainers vacation on a budget!

 There are a lot of islands that will not have electricity or running water.
-If you are looking for the silence and want to just be surrounded by nature then I highly recommended taking some time to make it to an island to relax.
+It is 100% pure nature.
+If you are looking for silence and want to just be surrounded by the great outdoors then I highly recommended taking some time to make it to an island to relax.
 It is a perfect way to unwind after months or even years of being stressed by your job.
 Once you are on one of the islands you may never want to leave!